hannibal002/SkyHanni/docs/DISCORD_FAQ.md

 > **12: Why can I still see the normal Scoreboard when using Custom Scoreboard?**
 > Most of the time, this is a mod conflict.
 > If you are using [Sidebar Mod](https://github.com/Alexdoru/SidebarMod), please remove this mod.
-> If you are using [VanillaHUD](https://modrinth.com/mod/vanillahud), please update to 2.2.7 or newer to resolve this issue.
+> If you are using [VanillaHUD](https://modrinth.com/mod/vanillahud), please update to 2.2.8 or newer to resolve this issue.
 > If you are using [Apec](https://github.com/BananaFructa/Apec/) and want to remove their Scoreboard, you need to remove Apec since they don't have an option to disable their Scoreboard.
 > If you don't use any of these mods, make sure the option to "Hide Vanilla Scoreboard" is actually enabled.

-*This FAQ was last updated on June 26th, 2024.
+*This FAQ was last updated on July 1st, 2024.
 If you believe there's something that should be added to this list, please tell us, so we can add it.*